-- 4. If you are installing a drive, slide the drive into the bay and secure it with the screws. - If you are installing a drive in bay 5, turn the drive upside down before you slide it into the bay.
+If you are removing a drive, remove the screws that hold the drive in the cage and slide the drive out of the cage.
+4. If you are installing a drive in bay 5, turn the drive upside down before you slide it into the bay.
 This ensures that the drive connector will align with and attach properly to the cable connector.